 Although the stakes are often much lower in the business world, you and I have the same ability to inspire this belief.

 The reality is, everyone — from accountants, to software developers, to marketing professionals, etc. — wants to feel a sense of purpose (a sense of importance) to what they do.

 The one who can find this purpose (and inspire belief in it) will have a natural magnetism about them.
-They will have influence with everyone, because everyone will look to that person for meaning and inspiration.
+They will have influence with everyone because everyone will look to them for meaning and inspiration.